 If your partner is refusing a prenup, try explaining the benefits it offers and the reasons why you want to have this agreement in place.
 Also, avoid waiting until the last minute to ask.
 Sit down and have this discussion long before the wedding date.

 The Micklin Law Group, LLC is a New Jersey law firm focusing on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has experience working with high asset divorce.
+Brad has experience working with high asset divorce in New Jersey.
 You can read more on this topic by visiting our prenuptials blog.
 To set up a consultation, call 973-562-0100.